BrechtKeppens/Devasc_Skills/README.md

 ## 7.4 RESTCONFIG
 ### ● Task preparation and implementation
-First we verify connectivity by pinging 192.168.199.128 Then we ssh using ssh cisco@ip(192.168.199.128)
+First we verify connectivity by pinging 192.168.199.128 <br>
-Verify the RestCONF daemons are running using:`show platform software yang-management process`
+Then we ssh using ssh cisco@ip(192.168.199.128) <br> Verify the RestCONF daemons are running using:`show platform software yang-management process`

-We enter `conf t` and then `restconf` to enable restconf Now we enter ip `http secure-server` to enable the https server And ip `http authentication local` to specify the server should use the local authentication database
+We enter `conf t` and then `restconf` to enable restconf <br>
+Now we enter ip `http secure-server` to enable the https server <br>
+And ip `http authentication local` to specify the server should use the local authentication database <br>

 1. We go into postman settings, File>Settings>General> SSL certificate verification OFF
 2. Now that we’ve configured postman.
 Lets go to the launchpad.